 Solving $s_{12}$ from Eqs.~(\ref{s2313}) and (\ref{13}), we obtain four solutions.
 Among them, only two solutions are physically inequivalent, and they differ in the sign of $\cos \d$.
 Since the sign of $\cos \d$ and $s_{12}$ are almost the same as a result of drawing the plots (Figure 1), experiments favor the solution of $s_{12} < 0$.
 Also, since the condition (\ref{13}) is a function of $s_{e}^{2}$ and $c_{e}^{2}$, the solutions of $s_{12}$ is independent of signs of $s_{e}$ and $c_{e}$.

-As input values, we use the latest global fit without Super-Kamiokande (SK) in the Normal Hierarchy (NH) \cite{Gonzalez-Garcia:2021dve};
+As input values, we use the latest global fit without Super-Kamiokande (SK) in the normal hierarchy (NH) \cite{Gonzalez-Garcia:2021dve},

-This reason is that the values of Inverted hierarchy (IH) with or without SK are close to these values.
+because the values of inverted hierarchy (IH) with or without SK are close to these values.
 Although the inclusion of the SK data makes $s_{23}^{\rm PDG}$ about $0.1$ smaller for NH, the qualitative behavior in the following discussion remains the same.

-From this, $\sin \d$ and $\cos \d$ can be expressed as functions of $s_{e}$ and some sign degrees of freedom.
-The parameter $\cos \d$ is given by
+From these conditions, $\sin \d$ and $\cos \d$ are expressed as functions of $s_{e}$ and some sign degrees of freedom.
+The cosine of $\d$ is given by